1912-1913 Tenindewa Notes

 Railway facilities are much behind the requirements here, and with a good harvest things will be worse than middling, as the siding is far too short to deal fairly with a good season.
 There is no accommodation for stock loading, although there are hundreds of sheep kept by farmers, and some have good crops of lambs too.
 Already several lots of sheep (fats) have been dispatched from here, and a few thousand landed.
 So why will not this indifferent department of the State get a move on.
 Everything has to be battled for and fairly drawn out of them.
 If they were up to date they would keep ahead of requirements.
 Our Member should note this and impress this matter on the Government.
 Another requirement is a Saturday morning train from Mullewa to Geraldton, and one back the same day.
 A carriage on the goods train would do, and would not be expensive.
 All the other districts from Geraldton have the convenience, but we are the most neglected end of the north.

 What shall we do with our harvest?
 Where shall we market our wheat, chaff, and lambs are matters that are worrying the minds of farmers?
-Bags and railage will cost farmers about nine and a half pence (10 cents) per bag for wheat and for chaff bags alone per ton 16 shillings ($1.60) counting 30 to the ton, without freight to market for the chaff.
-Why can we not have daily or tri-weekly suctions of chaff etc., in the railway yards at Geraldton, with storage at minimum rates.
-Nine and a half pence (!0 cents) per bag dead loss dead loss to farmers for wheat should make the Government waken up to the need for bulk-handling.
+Bags and railage will cost farmers about nine and a half pence [10 cents] per bag for wheat and for chaff bags alone per ton 16 shillings, [$1.60] counting 30 to the ton, without freight to market for the chaff.
+Why can we not have daily or tri-weekly auctions of chaff etc., in the railway yards at Geraldton, with storage at minimum rates.
+Nine and a half pence [10 cents] per bag for wheat should make the Government waken up to the need for bulk-handling.
 Now then Farmers Association move on.
 You have plenty to battle for.
 You cannot pass your extra expenses on like others, and you have the world to compete with in your main production product, wheat.

 Further why don’t the Government introduce the “through bill of lading” now they have their steamers running on this coast.
 They subsidized the old Julia Percy.
 If they would do this it would be a good help and to the Murchison people.